11 Common mistakes to avoid when using Big Data

 After collecting data easily, many businesses find it hard to get value and insight from the data simply because they haven’t invested enough resources in setting up a dedicated BI team which will help them collect, analyse and share data in ways to drive progress.

 9. Neglecting data security and governance

 While working with big data, businesses should ensure that proper data security and governance is in place to mitigate the security risks around it.
 To achieve this, businesses should follow an ingenious approach and unified system of controls and processes to secure big data, which should include what data they have, securing control of privileged users and auditing data manipulations.

 10. Not moving all the data to Cloud

-With companies like Amazon offering cloud storage and management with better infrastructure, compact security at a fraction of the cost, businesses tend to lose a lot from economies of scale if they do not move their data from on-premise to a public, private or hybrid cloud.
+With companies like Amazon offering cloud storage and management with better infrastructure, compact security at a fraction of the cost, businesses tend to lose a lot from economies of scale if they do not move their data from on-premise to public, private or hybrid cloud.
 Apart from this, Cloud also provides flexibility to businesses to use thousands of servers during month-end when there are spikes in numbers and the option to scale down for everyday tasks.